Pretexting: Examples

-Early pretexting (1970–80s)
+Early pretexting (1970–1980s)

 The October 1984 article Switching centres and Operators detailed a common pretexting attack at the time.
 Attackers would often contact operators who specifically operated for deaf people using Teletypewriters.
 The logic was that these operators were often more patient than regular operators, so it was easier to manipulate and persuade them for the information the attacker desired.

 Recent examples

-A notable is the Hewlett Packard scandal.
+A notable example is the Hewlett Packard scandal.
 The company Hewlett Packard wanted to know who was leaking out information to journalists.
 In order to do so, they provided private investigators with employees' personal information (such as social security numbers), and the private investigators in turn called phone companies impersonating those employees in hopes of obtaining call records.
 When the scandal was discovered, the CEO resigned.

 In general, socialbots are machine-operated fake social media profiles employed by social engineering attackers.
 On social media sites like Facebook, socialbots can be used to send mass friend requests in order to find as many potential victims as possible.
 Using reverse social engineering techniques, attackers can use socialbots to gain massive amounts of private information on many social media users.
+In 2018, a fraudster impersonated entrepreneur Elon Musk on Twitter, altering their name and profile picture.
+They proceeded to initiate a deceptive giveaway scam, promising to multiply the cryptocurrency sent by users.
+Subsequently, the scammer retained the funds sent to them.
+This incident serves as an example of how pretexting was employed as a tactic in a social engineering attack.